geopython/pycsw.org/community/index.md

 GitHub provides the ability for users to issue [pull requests](https://help.github.com/articles/creating-a-pull-request), and is the preferred way to have your contributions added to pycsw, although patches and other mechanisms are welcome as well.
 If you are submitting a patch, please add the `has-patch` label to the ticket (so tickets with patches can be easily filtered).
 Also read the [_FAQ_]({{site.baseurl}}/faq.html) before submitting.

 All pycsw [source code](https://github.com/geopython/pycsw) is managed on GitHub, which includes the latest (`master`) and other supported branches.

+## Security issues

+If you encounter a security vulnerability in pycsw please report as per our [Security Policy](https://github.com/geopython/pycsw/blob/master/SECURITY.md).

 ## Getting Involved